 There were challenges, however, that I had not anticipated.
 Below I have outlined four different factors that need to be addressed before using Minecraft in the classroom.

-4 Tips for Using Minecraft in Class
+Using Minecraft in Class

 1. Play it first!

 If you are going to use Minecraft in your classroom you must play it first!
 This does not mean you need to be an expert, or have complicated worlds of your own, but it does mean you must know the basics of how to move, build a basic structure and join another person’s world (when using the app) or server (when using the computer program).
 Knowing these things will assist you when planning the task/unit and also to enter students’ worlds when necessary.

 I did not want to create a whole new server for my students to use, and I also wanted them to complete the task on their iPads in class, not in the computer lab.
 This meant the students were using Minecraft worlds that they had created themselves and not a private server run through the school.
 Some students created private worlds but others wanted to work with their friends in the same world.
 In order to do this they had to make their world temporarily visible to everyone using the school’s WiFi.
 There was no way to control what students entered their world once it was visible, including students from other classes.
 Some students forgot to make their world private again, and this led to trolling.

 Trolls are people who try and gain a negative response from a player in a game; a griefer is someone who deliberately destroys someone else’s creation in a game.
 Unfortunately, there were other students who were playing Minecraft on the school’s server from outside my classroom who did act like griefers.